leonardbereska/leonardbereska.github.io/_posts/2018-10-24-whycatholic.md

 **Simplidealo**: Most muslims are peaceful.
 The extemists are just like the crusaders though.

 **Reasonoblis**: You mean Jihadists?
-Except from both being bloodthirsty rapists, they not comparable to crusaders at all: the crusaders were not modelling their life after Jesus, whereas Mohammed was a warlord.
-At the time, the crusades where the desparate last try to combine the knighthood values with Christianity.
-But it is obvious that a knight and Jesus are the antithesis towards each other.
+Except from both being bloodthirsty rapists, they not comparable to crusaders at all: the crusaders were not modelling their life after Jesus and were bad Christians in the Christian sense, whereas Mohammed was a warlord himself, an idol for every Jihadi.
+At the time, the crusades where the desperate last try to combine the knighthood values with Christianity.
+But it is obvious that a knight and Jesus are antithetical towards each other.
-And by the way, I also do not see, what is so patriarchical about the West?
+And by the way, I also do not see: what is so patriarchical about the West?
 The West invented feminism after all.
 Feminism is born out of our core human values.
 These human values evolved out of Christianity.
-The idea of an integral core of being, the soul, is fundamental.
-Compared to all other cultures (not only islamic culture) we are the saints here, aren't we?
+The idea of an integral core of being, the soul, the essence of God, is fundamental.
+Compared to all other cultures (not only islamic culture) we are the *saints* here, aren't we?

 **Simplidealo**: There is still a lot of systemic sexism and racism in our capitalistic society.
 We would need a revolution to fix all this.